A Working Man: Box office

-A Working Man grossed $37 million in the United States and Canada, and $61 million in other territories for a worldwide total of $98 million.
+A Working Man grossed $37 million in the United States and Canada, and $52 million in other territories for a worldwide total of $89 million.

 In the United States and Canada, A Working Man was released alongside The Woman in the Yard, The Penguin Lessons and Death of a Unicorn, and was projected to gross $10–12 million from 3,262 theaters in its opening weekend.
 The film made $6 million on its first day, including an estimated $1.1 million from Thursday night previews.
 It went on to slightly overperform and debut to $15.5 million, topping the box office.
 In its second weekend, the film made $7.3 million (a drop of 53%), finishing second behind newcomer A Minecraft Movie.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 31 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 In a 2 out of 5 star review for The Guardian, Jesse Hassenger wrote: "At its best, a movie like A Working Man functions as an update to the hard-boiled detective story, with a resilient bruiser conducting his own off-books missing-person investigation. [...].
 But Stallone and Ayer don't have the patience for too much skullduggery; skullsmashery is more their thing, and as an action movie, A Working Man doesn't reach the giddy highs of Statham's best."

 In a review for The Hollywood Reporter, Frank Scheck praised the acting, particularly Harbour's, but stated: "The film feels overlong at nearly two hours, with repetitiveness settling in early.
 But it does have its enjoyable eccentric touches, several of which smack of Stallone, who often infuses his portrayals with subtle humor."

 David Ehrlich from IndieWire called the film underwhelming, although praised its colourful supporting cast, including Kaminsky, Max Croes and Chidi Ajufo, as well as Rivas.
 He also considered Statham's performance intriguing and against type, stating: "There's a softness to and around Statham's performance that we rarely get to see."